Computing the quantum guesswork: a quadratic assignment problem: Main result

-This result recasts the guesswork, an optimization problem over a \textit{continuous} set of quantum measurements, as an optimization problem over a \textit{finite} set of tuples.
+To begin with, let us analyze the complexity of solving this quadratic assignment problem with a naive exhaustive search.
 The complexity of the exhaustive search is given by the product of the complexity of generating all tuples $\mathbf{v}$ in $\mathcal{V}^{\underline{N}}$ and the complexity of computing the function $\langle \mathbf{v} \rangle$ for each tuple.
 According to Eq.~\eqref{eq:avg}, the complexity of computing $\langle \mathbf{v} \rangle$ is $O(N)$.
 This can be improved if the tuples are generated so that each new tuple is obtained from the previous one by swapping only two elements.
 This is possible, for example by means of Heap's or Johnson-Trotter's algorithm~\cite{Sed77, Knu11}.
 In this case, $\langle \mathbf{v} \rangle$ does not need be entirely recomputed at each step following Eq.~\eqref{eq:avg}: its value can be stored, and after each new tuple is generated, $\langle \mathbf{v} \rangle$ can be updated by only taking into account the contributions of the two states affected by the swapping.
 From Eq.~\eqref{eq:avg}, if tuples $\mathbf{v}$ and $\mathbf{v}'$ differ by the swap of elements $i$ and $j$ with $i < j$, then we have

 that represents a constant-time update of $\langle \mathbf{v} \rangle$.
 Hence, the complexity of the algorithm is $O(N!)$.
 Since this value also corresponds to the cardinality of set $\mathcal{V}^{\underline{N}}$, it also represents the optimal complexity for an exhaustive search.
 By denoting with $\operatorname{nextJT}$ the function that returns the pair of indexes $(i, j)$ that need to be swapped to generate the next tuple according to Heap's or Johnson-Trotter algorithm~\cite{Sed77, Knu11} and $\operatorname{false}$ if the end of the algorithm has been reached, we arrive at Algorithm~\ref{algo:gw}.